hozuki/plus/README.md

 If you don't have them, keep calm and find pre-generated C sources under `src/lang`.

-A Unix-like building environment is required.
-I haven't try Visual C++ yet and I think Visual C++ should be able to compile this project.
+A UNIX-compliant building environment is required.
+I haven't tried Visual C++ yet and I think Visual C++ should be able to compile this project.
 If your OS is Windows and you are uncertain, please build it with MinGW/Cygwin.